jacobecox/templates/tidb/versions/1.2.0/README.md

 To configure your TiDB cluster across multiple locations, update the `gvc.locations` section in the `values.yaml` file:

-**Important:** For production deployments, it is recommended to run at least 3 replicas of both Placement Driver (PD) and TiKV, and at least 2 replicas of TiDB Server.
-The default location values suggest the optimal configuration for high resiliancy and minimal egress costs.
+The `pdReplicas` value controls how many Placement Driver replicas are distributed across your locations.

-- TiDB’s PD and TiKV components rely on Raft quorum for high availability.
-To maintain quorum if a location becomes unavailable, deploy the cluster across a minimum of three independent locations (for example, three regions or zones).
-This ensures the cluster remains healthy and can continue serving requests even if one location fails.
+**Important:** TiDB's PD and TiKV components rely on Raft quorum for high availability.
+Deploy across a minimum of 3 locations to maintain quorum if one location becomes unavailable.

 ### Resource Configuration